-Location: Dos Hombres to Gran Cacao, Orange Walk District, Belize
+Location: Blue Creek, Orange Walk District, Belize

 This program has two major interrelated themes.
 The first theme will be an examination of Belizean cultures via an anthropological viewpoint.
 Cultural anthropology is one of the four main areas of study within the discipline of anthropology.
 Students on this program will study modern Belizean life ways, the sociocultural history of the country, verbal traditions, and the impact of tourism and development, among other things.
 On this program, students will also become well-versed in cultural sensitivity and intercultural communication.
 The second theme, archaeology, includes practical training in field techniques and classes relating to archaeology and settlement studies.
 Archaeology is the study of ancient cultures through the analysis of material cultural remains.

 This field school will serve as an introduction to the basic methods and techniques used in material cultural analysis, and provide an excellent opportunity for hands-on learning for the students.
 Students will make observations of archaeological finds and learn associated field techniques.
 Learn archaeological techniques, visit ancient ruins and earn HSU units in these two courses:

-The field school dates are May 19 to June 16.
+The field school dates are May 20 to June 17.
 Check out the program's website for more information: http://www.humboldt.edu/belize/

-Period(s) of Occupation: Late & Terminal Classic
+Period(s) of Occupation: Late Preclassic, Late & Terminal Classic

 Room and Board Arrangements

 Program costs paid by students cover the cost of housing at PfBAP.
 Humboldt State University field school students will stay in the R.E.W.
 Adams Research Facility (the archaeology camp) in combination with other field schools (i.e. other field school students) from across the country.
 They will have a chance to meet students from other universities that will be conducting research on other sites in the program area.
 Other field schools will be from other universities including Texas, Illinois, Massachusetts, California, and possibly Europe.
 The R.E.W.
 Adams Research Station is a field camp located in the heart of the tropical rainforest.
 Facilities include a dormitory, kitchen, latrine, laboratory, and tent platforms.
 While at R.E.W.
 Adams Research Facility, students will stay in dormitory style cabin.
 The dormitory has eight rooms, with two bunk beds in each room.
 Each room will be occupied by four students.
 Males and females have separate rooms.
 Students also have the option of staying in tents.
 Each tent will be occupied by two students.
 Mattresses and/or foam sleeping pads will be provided.
 Students are responsible for bringing linens, pillows, and mosquito netting.